mlaparie/tbatch/README.md

 ## Usage

-This script supports running actions on subsets of devices without independently from the Thingsboard frontend: just add tags to devices in the CSV file that lists `Device IDs` (which can be generated with `./tbatch --action inventory`) and then use target tags in the script.
+This script supports running actions on subsets of devices independently from the Thingsboard frontend: just add tags to devices in the CSV file that lists `Device IDs` (which can be generated with `./tbatch --action inventory`) and then use target tags in the script.
 Below is an example showing interactive mode to fetch raw data from all devices with the `demo` tag:

 ```
 $ ./tbatch